 Practical and reflective resource developed within the TinkerLib project, which brings together libraries and science education organizations to foster more inclusive and engaging learning environments for underrepresented adult learners.
 Based on collaborative discussions and in-depth observations across partner institutions, the guideline identifies four key aspects of inclusion—diversity, belonging, equity, and privilege—as its foundational pillars.
 Rather than offering fixed solutions, it provides a flexible framework designed to support educators and facilitators in evaluating and enhancing the inclusivity of their activities.
 Intended for both TinkerLib partners and the wider informal education community, this tool encourages ongoing co-creation with learners to ensure educational experiences are meaningful, accessible, and responsive to diverse needs.

-Download (TinkerLib-The_Map_Guideline_of_Inclusive_Practices.pdf | 6.6mB) ->
+Download (TinkerLib-The_Map_Guideline_of_Inclusive_Practices-long.pdf | 6.6mB) ->

 - Methodological Kit